Concord Baptist Church of Christ - Brooklyn, NY

 Electro-pneumatic key action

 The Shop Order for the Estey Organ Company's Op.
-2376 shows that this organ was voiced on 6" wind pressure and had a three-manual Electric Luminous console with celluloid keys.
+2376 states that the organ for Concord Baptist Church was voiced on 6" wind pressure and had a three-manual Electric Luminous console with celluloid keys.
 Estey provided the case that included 17 bronzed pipes from the Great 1st Open Diapason.
 The organ was to be installed by August 15, 1925.
 In 1952, the church and organ were destroyed by fire.

 Great Organ (Manual II) – 61 notes